iterative development

 In this post, we will discuss Incremental Vs Iterative Methodologies.
 These are used interchangeably in some cases but they are not the same.

 Software development methodologies have evolved over the years.
-We started with sequential methodology (Waterfall) and adopted Incremental and Iterative methodologies, as methodologies evolved.
+We started with sequential methodology (Waterfall) and adopted Incremental and Iterative Development methodologies as they evolved.

 We use Incremental and Iterative methodologies interchangeably though they are different in their approaches.
 In this post, we would discuss the differences between Incremental and Iterative Methodologies.